Show Me the Money 11: Round Five: Team Song Mission

 In this round, during preparations for the mission, for each team, the producers would decide on one contestant that would be eliminated at the point, and the remaining five contestants would perform together with their producers.
 Unlike previous seasons, the performances will be held in front of a live audience.
 At the end of each performance, the producers of the performing producer team would eliminate one contestant.
-Similar to the previous season, the eliminated contestant after the performance will still be part of the official release version of the song and will be included in this season's discography.
+Similar to the previous season, the eliminated contestants after the performances will be part of the official release version of the songs.